log4js2/log4js2-core/README.md

 Type: `Boolean`
 Default: `false`

 Turn on or off the ability to inject appenders.
 If set to false, no appenders can be added after the first log.
 This may be useful if you need to add an appender during runtime.

 #### appenders
 Type: `Array.<String>`
 Default: `[ 'consoleAppender' ]`

 Sets the appenders for the given log configuration.
-Packaged with log4js2 is the console appender.
+Packaged with log4js2 is the console appender .
 You can develop your own appenders to add more functionality.

 #### loggers
 Type: `Array.<Object>`
 Default: `[{ tag : 'main', logLevel : log4js.LogLevel.INFO }]`

 Sets the loggers for log4js2.
 The `tag` property specifies what logger the appender pertains to (see below), and the `logLevel` specifies the logging level (use `log4js.LogLevel`).
+You can also set a logger-specific layout using the `layout` property.

 ```javascript
 log4js.configure({